Uncontested election: Single-winner elections

 In the United States, there has been a trend over time whereby uncontested seats in U.S. Congress have declined but uncontested seats in state legislatures has increased.
+A 2011 study found that state legislators who did not face competition in their past election are less active in law-making, showing up less often to vote.

+Local elections

+Local elections tend to have higher rates of uncontested elections.
+In Czechia, uncontested municipal races rose from 12% to 28% from 1998 to 2022 and found that uncontested elections had 18% lower turnout.
+Indonesia also noted a rise, with incumbency advantage a factor in dissuading rival candidates and parties from competing.
+One study found in Italian municipal elections, signature requirements for candidates increased the number of uncontested races.
+In Japan, 15 to 20% of prefectural elections from 2002 to 2021 were uncontested.

 Non-party elections

 In civic organisations and civic societies, where personal charisma and personal politics often dominate, while parties or factions are often interested in a seat, they may not contest a seat that is being held by a long-standing or very popular individual, for fear of being seen as "rocking the boat".
 In elections for these societies, there is often "pre-election politics" where candidates attempt to figure out who is running for which positions; in this cat and mouse game, elected positions are thus often effectively decided by internal politics before a single vote is cast.

+40% of American school board elections were uncontested according to a 2020 study.

+Multiple studies have examined uncontested board of directors elections.

 Multiple-winner elections

 Irish town councils were elected from 1919 to 2009 by single transferable vote; in many cases the entire town formed a single nine-seat local electoral area.
 Where there were nine or fewer candidates, no election contest was held and all eligible candidates deemed elected without a vote.
 This happened in 1960 in three urban districts and six towns with commissioners.